pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 During scanning:
 * Tekton Steps are created to perform operations such as setting up workspace and environment configuration, running scanning, and publishing results to a metadata store.
-* Tekton Sidecars are created as a no-op sidecar to trigger Tekton's injected sidecar cleanup.
+* A Tekton Sidecar is created as a no-op sidecar to trigger Tekton's injected sidecar cleanup.
 (See [here](https://github.com/tektoncd/pipeline/blob/main/cmd/nop/README.md#stopping-sidecar-containers) for more details)

-This App Scanning component is in Alpha and supersedes the [SCST - Scan component](overview.hbs.md)
+The App Scanning component is in Alpha and supersedes the [SCST - Scan component](overview.hbs.md)

 A core tenet of the app-scanning framework architecture is to simplify integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scanning and pushing results to an OCI Compliant Registry.